 The number of satellites required to operate in IOC will be determined during the demonstration and evaluation phase.
-However, it is expected that a minimum of [TBD] satellites will be needed.
+An initial assumption would be that at least 14 L-band satellites would be needed to begin MEOSAR IOC.

-Although all Cospas-Sarsat activities would continue to fall under the ICSPA, the Cospas-Sarsat Parties should begin the development of a follow-on international agreement, as necessary.
+Although all Cospas-Sarsat activities would continue to fall under the ICSPA, the Cospas-Sarsat Parties should progress on the development of a follow-on international agreement, as necessary.

-All Cospas-Sarsat Participants should be involved during the IOC phase and encouraged to implement MEOLUTs as required to complete the MEOSAR system global coverage.
+All Cospas-Sarsat Participants should be involved during the IOC phase and encouraged to implement MEOLUTs and MCCs as required to complete the MEOSAR system global coverage and data distribution.

-10.5 Full Operational Capability (FOC)
+10.6 Full Operational Capability (FOC)